Travel and expenses policy

 or

-The "lesser rule" applies when it is fewer miles for an employee to travel from their home rather than their work base to a 'temporary' workplace.
-Employees can claim for the lesser of either:
+• when employees travel to a temporary workplace directly from home and it is fewer miles to travel from their home rather than their work base to a 'temporary' workplace.

 • home to a "temporary" workplace